 The best TDF for one person, may not also be the best one for you.
 While each fund claims to be a good choice for an investor targeting a specific retirement year, TDFs have different allocations and strategies to help get you to your end goal.

-How to choose a target date fund
+How do you choose a target date fund?

-Since TDFs operate on the common principle of a glide path centered around the year in which you expect to start using the funds, the name of the fund typically includes that year.
+Since target date funds operate on the common principle of a glide path centered around the year in which you expect to start using the funds, the name of the fund typically includes that year.
 But the specifics of the glide path can vary from fund to fund, particularly around the mix of stocks and bonds they hold.
 To choose the right TDF for you, start by looking for ones with target dates close to the date you will use the funds, then choose one that matches your risk tolerance.

 What to know